Regularizing Attention Networks for Anomaly Detection in Visual Question Answering: Experiments

 On the other hand, our maximum entropy regularization of cross-modal attention networks consistently improves the detection of OOD images and questions by MAP.
 The results imply that our regularization can be successfully applied in VQA models, allowing them to avoid generating a strong attention when the input image or question is from OOD.
 For example, after our regularization, the AUROCs of RA-MAP (T) for all VQA models increase and reach almost perfect OOD detection ($>$ 90.0).

 Note that our regularization does not use the OOD datasets, which are used in Table~\ref{tab:v_ood_overall} for testing.
 The VQA models can detect all OOD image datasets, although attention networks are regularized by the TinyImageNet training dataset only.
 Furthermore, we do not use an OOD question in training, but the robustness of the VQA models is significantly improved by regularizing on irrelevant questions.
+We emphasize that OOD datasets of task 1 and 2 are far from VQA tasks.
+Nevertheless, MSP and OE fail to detect such easy anomalies, while our attention-based anomaly detection methods can easily detect them.

-The results of Task 3 (both OOD image and question) are consistent with Table~\ref{tab:v_ood_overall}, and are attached in Appendix due to limited space.
+The results of Task 3 (both OOD image and question) are consistent with Table~\ref{tab:v_ood_overall}.
 We conclude that MSP and OE, which are the most common methods in unimodal tasks, cannot detect OOD images or questions in VQA, but the cross-modal attention with our regularization is the most appropriate to detect unseen OOD samples and improve the capability of the OOD robustness in VQA models.